-For massage therapy, call (919) 530-0789 or go to massage or go to massage~stm-at-SEBTS to make an appointment with Strategic Therapeutics Massage Inc. (STM).
+For massage therapy, call (919) 530-0789 or go to massagebook.com/Wake_Forest~Massage~stm-at-SEBTS to make an appointment with Strategic Therapeutics Massage Inc. (STM).
 To learn more about STM's services and mission, please visit: strategictherapeuticsmassage.com.